pgbouncer/pgbouncer/doc/usage.md

     Note: Does not work on Windows; **pgbouncer** need to run as service there.

 `-R`, `--reboot`
-:   Do an online restart.
-That means connecting to the running process,
+:   **DEPRECATED: Instead of this option use a rolling restart with multiple
-    loading the open sockets from it, and then using them.
+    pgbouncer processes listening on the same port using so_reuseport instead** Do an online restart.
+That means connecting to the running process, loading the open sockets from it, and then using them.
 If there is no active process, boot normally.
     Note: Works only if OS supports Unix sockets and the `unix_socket_dir`